 If you don’t have surplus capital, you may be able to remortgage to buy your partner out.
 For instance, if you have £150,000 of equity and your property is worth £250,000, you may be able to remortgage to release some equity.
 You can then use the funds to buy your partner out and remove them from the mortgage.

 If you do choose this option, it’s likely your monthly mortgage payments will be higher than what you’re paying now.
 This is because your loan amount will increase.
 Nonetheless, the difference in what you pay each month may not be that different.
 This depends on what rate you’re on now compared to the new deal you’re offered.

 You may also struggle to get a mortgage as a single applicant, especially if your income is low.
 If you have another person you’d like to add on to the mortgage, it may become easier to pass affordability checks.
 Nonetheless, this is unique to your individual circumstances and you may have no issues with affordability.

-If you can’t afford to buy your partner out
+I can’t afford to buy my partner out

 If you’re unable to remortgage or you don’t have enough savings to buy your partner out, there are other alternatives to consider.

 Selling may be counterintuitive, as you perhaps want to stay in your home due to the location or other reasons.
 Another option is to try and get a second charge on your home, which is another alternative to a remortgage.

 A second charge is often referred to as a secured loan.
 The loan is added on to your initial mortgage, so costs can soon accumulate.
 It’s important to consult an advisor before you decide to proceed with this option.
 We’ll then check whether a secured loan is a viable option for you to take.

 There are other options such as getting help from a guarantor.
 Our advisors can assess your situation along with your finances and guide you further on the best route to buying your partner out.